 Humans look at eyes before anything else.
 If the eyes are out of focus the whole image feels out of of focus, and if they’re blurry, but looking to camera their gaze will pull attention away from the main subject (the person in focus).

 But it’s not enough just to say make sure the eyes are in focus.
 The eye closest to camera is the important one.
-Make sure that one is the sharpest point in the photo as that’s the eye that’s going to attract a viewer’s attention first.
+Make sure it’s the sharpest point in the photo as that eye will attract a viewer’s attention first.

 5. Posing people in photos